NotQuiteAwake/hierarchical/notes/report.md

 $\mathcal{O}\left(n\right)$ operations.
 The same is true the downward pass of
 $F_n^m$ via L2L and the conversion of $F_n^m$ to forces.
-The intermediate `Interact` function is also expected to be of order $\mathcal{O}\left(n\right)$ or even less, as demonstrated in [Dehnen 2002]{.mark}. `Interact` will however still dominate the execution time, for it calls the time-consuming M2L kernel much more than the other parts call their kernels.
+The intermediate `Interact` function is also expected to be of order $\mathcal{O}\left(n\right)$ or even less [@Dehnen2002]. `Interact` will however still dominate the execution time, for it calls the time-consuming M2L kernel much more than the other parts call their kernels.

 # Tests and simulations {#sec:test_and_sim}